VT Helplink is a statewide resource for finding substance use treatment and recovery services in Vermont. Local resources are below.

 Visit their website for more information.

 The Medication-Assisted Treatment [MAT] Team specializes in opioid and alcohol use.
 The MAT Team offers substance use and MAT screening, referrals to treatment, and care coordination at locations across the Lamoille Valley Region.
+MAT works, decreasing incarceration rates and emergency department visits for people with Substance Use Disorder.
 If you are interested in discussing if medications like Suboxone, buprenorphine, or Vivitrol are right for you and your recovery, call 802-888-6009.

 The Behavioral Health and Wellness Center, part of CHSLV, provides individualized outpatient screening, assessment, and treatment services for individuals who are experiencing substance use, mental health, or psychiatric concerns.
 They provide outpatient substance use treatment for adolescents, adults, couples, families, and groups, as well as medication management.